golandslide/Knitter/deploy/plain/README.md

 # How to setup Knitter

 ## Get all Knitter components
-Download tarball for the version you want to try. the download link **here**
+Download tarball from release page for the version you want to try. the download link **here**

 - knitter-plugin、knitter-agent、knitter-morinitor and knitter-manager are all of binaries for knitter networking.

 ```
-note：there is no command line tools for knitter networking solution now, but we will provide this tool in future version.
+Note：there is no any command line tool for knitter networking solution now, but we will provide this in future relase.
 ```

 ## Install Dependencies